Want to know how you can help?

 Insert the Twitter handle for your own Representative and the abbreviation for your own state in place of the example provided here:

 (State) #blind & #lowvision students want @MyCongressman to sponsor #CogswellMacyAct.
 All students deserve truly appropriate education!
 CogswellMacyAct.org

-350K students have hearing impairments, 100K have vision loss, but current law protects <1/3 of those populations. #CogswellMacyAct @MyCongressman
+350K students are deaf or hard of hearing, 100K have vision loss, but current law protects <1/3 of those populations. #CogswellMacyAct @MyCongressman

 Spread the Word on Facebook, Pinterest, and YouTube

-Post your support on Facebook, Pinterest, or Google+ with a link to www.CogswellMacyAct.org.
+Post your support on Facebook and Pinterest, with a link to www.CogswellMacyAct.org.
 You can now use the hashtag #CogswellMacyAct on Facebook as well as Twitter to post about the Cogswell-Macy Act and track friends’ Cogswell-Macy Act posts.

 Cogswell-Macy Act on Facebook